tosssssy/mcp-server-debug-thinking/SECURITY.md

 - Email: your.email@example.com
 - PGP Key: [Link to PGP key if available]

-Thank you for helping keep MCP Server Debug Iteration and its users safe!
+Thank you for helping keep MCP Server Debug Thinking and its users safe!